GuilhQueiroz/guilhqueiroz/README.md

 - 🎓 Computer Science student, currently in the first semester.
 I focus on web development
 - 🤔 Exploring new technologies and I'm interested in C# and Flutter
 - 🎮 I play or read books in my spare time
-- 😍 Passionate about science and technology, ambitious for knowledge and the future.
+- 😍 Passionate about games, science and technology, ambitious for knowledge and the future.